Big Oil’s ‘Wokewashing’ Is the New Climate Science Denialism

 “Presidents also need a clear message, one that will echo through history, that breaking the law in the Oval Office will actually be punished.”

 But imposing stricter rules on future presidents, by itself, is clearly insufficient.
-Those presidents also need a clear message, one that will echo through history, that […]
+Those presidents also need a clear message, one that will echo through history, that breaking the […]

 Read the Full Article